 9.1: The Science Party supports the following changes, following the Portugal model:

 - Decriminalisation (but continued illegality) of the possession of all illicit drugs.
 Drug possession would be considered an administrative (as opposed to criminal or civil) offense; and

 - The implementation of dissuasion and harm minimisation panels for those found infringing drug possession laws.
 Panels would consist of medical, social and legal staff whose role would be to determine opportunities to minimise the harm to the user through treatment, social services or other means.

-8.2 Discussion: Australian states continue to spend considerable police resources and court time on enforcing drug possession.
+8.2 Discussion: Australian states spend considerable police resources and court time on enforcing drug possession.
 However, there is significant evidence from Australia and overseas that the criminalisation of drug users neither serves the public good nor addresses the harms of drug use and abuse, and that decriminalisation and dissuasion is more effective in reducing drug harms.
-Recent Australian research also shows that this approach results in greater cost-effectiveness as well as better perceptions of law enforcement.
+Recent Australian research also shows that this approach is more cost effective and fosters better community perceptions of law enforcement.
 The World Health Organisation and United Nations jointly recommend decriminalisation of drug use.

 Legalisation, on the other hand, implies regulation and legal trade.
 This approach presents issues including but not limited to contravention of the Single Convention on Narcotic Drugs (an international treaty to which Australia is a signatory).
 This does not mean that legalisation is not an option for the future, but it requires more consideration and evidence before pursuing.